reHackable/awesome-reMarkable/README.md

 - [Funcky reMarkable Exporter](https://github.com/simonbaudart/Funcky.Remarkable.Exporter) - Export notes from a reMarkable Tablet to File System and External Services.
 - [Goosepaper](https://github.com/j6k4m8/goosepaper): Deliver prettily-formatted RSS feeds, news articles, Wikipedia articles-of-the-day, and more to your reMarkable tablet.
 - [instapaper-as-pdf-to-reMarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Export Instapaper-Articles to PDF and send them to a connected rM tablet.
-- [kindle2pdf](https://github.com/teticio/kindle2pdf) - Convert owned Kindle books to PDF without needing a Kindle device.
-Good for viewing on a reMarkable.
 - [landscape-pdf](https://github.com/nmoran/landscape-pdf) - Utility to convert pdf documents to read in landscape mode.
 Useful for papers and text books.
 - [morningpaper2reMarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to sync the morning paper to a reMarkable tablet.
 - [nix-remarkable](https://github.com/siraben/nix-remarkable) - Nix expressions for the reMarkable tablet leveraging the company's toolchain.